MissVeronica/UM-Additional-email-Recipients/README.md

 # UM Additional email Recipients
 Extension to Ultimate Member for additional CC: and BCC: to UM Notification Emails and replacement address for User email.
 Additional CC: email addresses depending on meta field values.

 This code snippet will add setting fields to each UM email Notification setup for the admin user to add a comma separated email address list for email CC: and BCC: included with the UM Notification email.
-Updated versions adds replacement email from address and meta key field value to select additional CC: email adresses.
+Updated versions adds replacement email to address and meta key field value to select additional CC: email adresses.

 Tested with standard WP Mail and SMTP via the "Post SMTP Mailer/Email Log" Plugin: https://wordpress.org/plugins/post-smtp/